benhoyt/benhoyt.github.com/writings/go-1brc.md

 The only catch: the input file has one billion rows (lines).
 That's about 13GB of data.
 I've already figured out that [disk I/O is no longer the bottleneck](/writings/io-is-no-longer-the-bottleneck/) -- it's usually memory allocations and parsing that slow things down in a program like this.

-**This article describes the nine solutions I wrote in Go, each faster than the previous.** The first, a simple and idiomatic solution, runs in 1 minute 45 seconds on my machine, while the last one runs in about 4 seconds.
+**This article describes the nine solutions I wrote in Go, each faster than the previous.** The first, a simple and idiomatic solution, runs in 1 minute 45 seconds on my machine, while the last one runs in 3.4 seconds.
 As I go, I'll show how I used Go's profiler to see where the time was being spent.

+*Update: A friend noted that my original custom hash table had a bug: I was sizing the hash table array to 100,000, which isn't a power of two, but using `hash & (len(items)-1)` to determine the hash index.
+As a result, the hash table was far emptier and there were far more collisions than there should have been.
+I've [updated the code](https://github.com/benhoyt/go-1brc/commit/e9fe448f8b3cce4fa82c3c8af7ae2e901ef04903) and the numbers -- it took the time down from 3.9s to 3.4s.*

 The run-down of solutions is as follows, slowest to fastest: